Niagara Falls Canada: Perfect 3 Day Itinerary

 ⏰ Time: about an 1 hour $ Buy Tickets Now ✓ Open Seasonally: May – November

-Next, hop aboard the Niagara City Cruise—this 20-minute Voyage to the Falls tour is an absolute must!
+Next, hop aboard the Niagara City Cruise – this 20-minute Voyage to the Falls tour is an absolute must!
+I remember the first time I went on the Hornblower – it was such an incredible experience.

-Sailing just 51 meters below the brink, this boat ride offers incredible views of the Niagara Gorge, American Falls, Bridal Veil Falls, and, of course, the iconic Canadian Horseshoe Falls.
+Not only does this boat ride offers incredible views of the Niagara Gorge, American Falls, Bridal Veil Falls, and, of course, the iconic Canadian Horseshoe Falls, but you get so close that you won’t believe how loud it is!

-Be prepared to get wet (free rain ponchos are provided), but the close-up view of the Horseshoe Falls is completely worth it.
+Head to the front of the boat for the best experience but be prepared to get wet (free rain ponchos are provided)!
+The close-up view of the Horseshoe Falls are completely worth it.
 It’s one of those experiences you’ll remember forever.

 Stop 5: Go on the White Water Walk